EE4308-BB/Proj_2/docs/proj1.md

 # 3&emsp;A* Path Planning and Savitsky-Golay Smoothing
+A* Visualization at https://planners-js.vercel.app/ (Docs for the visualization at https://planners-js-docs.vercel.app/UserGuide.html#quick-start ).

 Implement A* in the Nav2 planner plugin to find a path around obstacles, and implement the Savitsky-Golay smoother.
 You may choose to improve A* by introducing post-processing or converting to multi-cost Theta*.
 The pseudocode for A* is provided in a later section.

 Savitsky-Golay smoothing is done by fitting a polynomial curve over a moving window of regularly-spaced points of a path.